 Factors such as prolonged Kawa treatment and daily use of it are thought to harm the organs in the body, most especially the liver, one of which involves how it interacts with certain drugs.

 Factors such as prolonged Kawa treatment and daily use of it are thought to harm the organs in the body, most especially the liver, one of which involves how it interacts with certain drugs.
 Excess intake of this product can cause severe liver complications.
 These Kava effects are due to the presence of accumulated Kawa contents in the liver.
 Once a person takes this drug, Kawa ties up liver enzymes that are supposed to metabolize drugs in the body.
 Hence, it accumulates in the body, causing harm to the liver.
 Another mechanism in which Kawa affects the liver is when some of the liver enzymes are not entirely tied by the Kawa.

 A survey carried out showed that at least 25 cases of liver toxicity, including hepatitis, cirrhosis, jaundice, and liver failure had occurred due to the intake of this product.
 Hence, several countries including Germany, Switzerland, France, Canada, and the United Kingdom restricted the sale of Piper methysticum.
 This herbal drug contains several phytochemicals that lead to acute liver injury and failure.

 - Loss of appetite

-A patient allergic to Piper methysticum should not take Piper methysticum or any substance containing Piper methysticum.
+A patient allergic to Piper methysticum should not take this herbal medicine or any substance containing Piper methysticum.
 According to the American Botanical Council, there are some guidelines set for the use of Piper methysticum, and they include:

-- People with level problems should avoid using Piper methysticum
+- People with liver problems should avoid using Piper methysticum

 - Do not use Piper methysticum with any drugs that have adverse effects on the liver